marcschaeferger/newt/docs/observability.md

 Compatibility notes

 - Gauges do not use the _total suffix (e.g., newt_tunnel_sessions).
-- site_id is a resource attribute (one process = one site). tunnel_id is a metric label (WireGuard public key).
+- site_id and region are resource attributes (one process = one site).
+Only non-empty resource attributes are exported. tunnel_id is a metric label (WireGuard public key).
 Never expose secrets in labels.
 - Avoid double-scraping: scrape either Newt (/metrics) or the Collector's Prometheus exporter, not both.
 - Prometheus does not accept remote_write; use Mimir/Cortex/VM/Thanos-Receive for remote_write.
 - No free text in labels; use only the enumerated constants for reason and protocol.